The correct format for the address is:

 Don't freak out if your recruit uses a slightly different address than the one in the form letter, but the Ship and Division numbers are the same.
 If you use the address your recruit uses in the return address your letters will get to him/her a little faster since the +4 is more specific.
 Letters mailed to either address will get to your recruit.

-When there are renovations at the RTC one or more divisions and their brother divisions sometimes get moved and the Ship number and street address changes.
-Don’t worry the RMPO for the division and the mail room are aware of the move and any mail sent to the old address will be forwarded.
+When there are renovations at RTC, then one or more divisions and their brother divisions sometimes get moved and the Ship number and street address changes.
+Don’t worry; the RMPO for the division and the mail room are aware of the move and any mail sent to the old address will be forwarded.
 Use the new address as soon as you have it.
 Some have been concerned that the change in ship numbers will affect the PIR date, but it does not.
 As long as the division number is the same, the PIR date will remain the same.
-For dates in September 2017 you can check the PIR date at http://www.bootcamp.navy.mil/upcoming_grads.html.
+You can check the PIR date at http://www.bootcamp.navy.mil/tg_grad_dates.html.

 Do not send packages or envelopes of any kind that require more than standard postage.
 Those would have to be opened in front of the RDC and your recruit may not be permitted to keep the contents and may also receive IT or other consequences.
 Save any "Care Packages", especially those containing food, for "A" School or training after BC.
-The RTC indicates the following in http://www.bootcamp.navy.mil/faq.html#contacting_recruits: "Because space is limited in the barracks, recruits may receive letters and small photographs only.
+Recruits, including those in the RCU, are not permitted to have books or magazines other than the training materials provided by RTC.
+RTC indicates the following in http://www.bootcamp.navy.mil/faq.html#contacting_recruits: "Because space is limited in the barracks, recruits may receive letters and small photographs only.
 Please do not send your recruit packages of civilian clothing, toiletries, food items, etc. as they will not be permitted to keep them."

 You can send a Priority Mail envelope or large manila envelope with postage attached for your recruit to mail back letters to free up space--save postage on both the envelope to mail it and the envelope you are sending and send a manila envelope.
 Check with the post office on the amount of postage to use.
 Many fold it up and put it in a card envelope minus the card to keep the postage down or in a regular legal sized envelope, but the envelope would be permitted if the postage was more than regular postage.
 Some send this in a small manila envelope and mark the outside of the envelope—“Envelope for excess letters.”
 This will let your recruit know what it is for when s/he has to open the envelope in front of the RDC.
 Ask your recruit if it is needed because some have plenty of room in their A/B drawers and others don't.
 Some just like having a gallon-sized zip lock baggy or the large envelope to organize their mail in their A/B drawers.